Childhood Cancer Awareness Month 2025: Here’s How You Can Help

 10. Get your representative involved

-Did you know that the House of Representatives has a bipartisan caucus dedicated to childhood cancer awareness?
-The Congressional Childhood Cancer Caucus works toward eliminating the threat of cancer for children.
-If your representative isn’t already involved, invite him or her to join.
+The United States House of Representatives has a bipartisan caucus on childhood cancer awareness.
+The Congressional Childhood Cancer Caucus aims to remove the reality of cancer as a threat to all children.
+If your representative isn’t already involved, invite him or her to join the movement during International Childhood Cancer Day and beyond.

 12. Share your personal story

-Your story could be the tipping point that inspires others to action, giving people a glimpse of what it’s like to face aggressive treatments, emotional setbacks, a painful history, and an uncertain future.
-Take to Facebook, Reddit, YouTube, or any other social media site to share your message and inspire others to give.
+Your story might be the tipping point that prompts a responsive public to action, offering a window into what it’s like to navigate aggressive treatments, emotional setbacks, a painful history, and an uncertain future.
+Get that message out there on Facebook, Reddit, YouTube, or other social media, to inform others and inspire someone else to give.

 You don’t need to wait every September to do this.
 Every opportunity can be its own childhood cancer week or day.
 What’s important is that your story is heard.
 When we raise our voices, others are encouraged to raise theirs.
 Join us in fighting for children’s rights to a cancer-free life and start fundraising for cancer.